Two-Step Authentication Overview

-2-step authentication is an additional security feature designed to prevent anyone from accessing your Quick Base account even if they know your password.
-With 2-step authentication, a user signing in to Quick Base must provide two means of identification from separate categories of credentials: username/password combination and a security code provided via email.
+Two-step authentication is an additional security feature designed to prevent anyone from accessing your Quickbase account even if they know your password.
+With two-step authentication, a user signing in to Quickbase must provide two means of identification from separate categories of credentials: username/password combination and a security code provided via email.
 When this option is enabled, if the user enters a valid username and password, they are then prompted to enter their security code.

-It's important that only you can access your Quick Base account.
-2-step authentication gives you an extra layer of security to protect your identify and your valuable data in Quick Base.
+It's important that only you can access your Quickbase account.
+Two-step authentication provides an extra layer of security to protect your identify and your valuable data in Quickbase.

 Two-step authentication eliminates the need for security questions.
 Your identity is verified exclusively using your password and 6-digit verification code.

 All Quickbase users, with the exception of users who are provisioned through Single Sign On (SSO) via SAML, may use two-step authentication.
 Those users, who are authenticated through SSO, inherit the multi-factor authentication method implemented at the customer's identity provider.
 The identity provider then provides the SAML authentication to Quickbase.

 © 1999-2022 Quickbase, Inc. All rights reserved.
 Legal Notices.